 Currently, voice search is most likely to affect local businesses.
 This is closely related to the fact that most smartphone searches are also local.

-If you have a local physical presence, it’s even more critical that you refine your strategy because you have a lot more to gain by getting this right.
+If you have a local physical presence, it’s even more critical that you refine for your local SEO strategy because you have a lot more to gain by getting this right.

 Make it a priority to keep your local listing, your business listing, and your crowd-sourced sites updated and active.

-When you’re setting up Google My Business, Bing Places for Business, or other sites of the sort, be as specific as you can when you pick your business category — that can increase the odds of showing up on voice searches that are targeted to your local niche.
+When you’re setting up Google Business Profile (formerly Google My Business), Bing Places for Business, or other sites of the sort, be as specific as you can when you pick your business category — that can increase the odds of showing up on voice searches that are targeted to your local niche.

 The same goes for all online business directories, also confirming that your contact information is up-to-date.
 For instance, if your old address is listed on Yelp, and your new one is on Citysearch, the search engines won’t know which address is the correct one and will be less likely to pull your business up in voice search results.